msaberai/IntelEdgeAI-Udacity/Lesson 1 - Introduction to AI at the Edge.md

-# L1 - Introduction to AI at the Edge
+# Lesson 1 - Introduction to AI at the Edge
 This lesson first takes a brief look at AI at the Edge, its importance, different edge applications, and some of the history behind it.